 The Bosco Siblings

 All of the Bosco family children were born in New York City.
 Five children would survive.
 My research reveals that there was a baby boy named Ernesto, who was born in Manhattan, only to die at the age of 2 months in November 1892.
 Tragedy struck again when twins, probably girls, were born in late 1902.
 It is likely that they were named Domenica and Pasqualina; Grazia, their mother, died in childbirth.
 As my mother writes in her life story, when her mother was 8 years old “her mother and the twins she had given birth to died.”
 As mentioned in my previous post, the children were placed in an orphanage.
-Their father Antonio quickly remarried Rosaria in 1903, an older woman who came over from Italy, who raised the children after they were taken home from orphanage.
+Their father Antonio was quickly remarried in 1903– Rosaria was an older woman who came over from Italy, and she would raise the children after they were taken back home from an orphanage where they had been placed after the death of their mother.

 The surviving children were: